portworx/lcfs/lcfs/README.md

 # Instructions on building LCFS with fuse v2.9.7
-The lcfs file system depends on fuse v2.9.7 or higher.
+The lcfs file system depends on fuse v2.9.7.
 These instructions walk you through installing fuse and building and testing lcfs as regular filesystem, independent of Docker.

 ### Git clone Px-Graph